htrahddis-hub/E-voting/README.md

 # E-Voting System using Blockchain

-This is the website made using React, NodeJS, MongoDB and Ganache for a Blockchain based, easy to use, face recognization voting system.
+This is a E-Voting System website made using React, NodeJS, MongoDB , Solidity and Ganache.
+This is voting system is Blockchain based, easy to use and with  face recognization capabilities.

-For details on this project read the this [report](https://drive.google.com/file/d/1KJCA_DDZKEn6AIj1U3rWgylZuFRNBFqj/view?usp=sharing).
+For more details on this project read this [report](https://drive.google.com/file/d/1KJCA_DDZKEn6AIj1U3rWgylZuFRNBFqj/view?usp=sharing).

 ## Installation
 ---